ryan-dutton/image-resize-node/README.md

   		- w = The width of the image you want to create
 		- h = The height of the image you want to create
 		- k = The key stored in the .env to prevent unauthorised access
+		- f = Output file format, one of 'jpeg', 'png', 'gif'
   		- Example:
       			`{ u: "https://www.somedomain.com/some_image.jpg", w: 200, h: 150, k: "secret" }`
 	- Returns an PNG image body.